awslabs/mountpoint-s3/doc/CONFIGURATION.md

 By default, Mountpoint allows creating new files but does not allow deleting or overwriting existing objects.

 If you want to allow file deletion, use the `--allow-delete` flag at mount time.
-Delete operations immediately delete the object from S3, even if the file is being read from.
+Delete operations are immediately actioned against the object in S3, even if the file is being read from.

+File rename is supported for objects stored in the S3 Express One Zone storage class.
+Renames that would replace the destination file are only enabled when the `--allow-overwrite` flag is set.
+Rename operations are immediately actioned against the objects in S3, even where the source or any destination file is being read from.

 If you want to allow overwriting existing files, use the `--allow-overwrite` flag at mount time.
 The file must be opened with the `O_TRUNC` flag which will truncate the existing file.
 All writes must start from the beginning of the file and must be made sequentially.

-You can also allow appending to existing files in directory buckets in S3 Express One Zone, by setting the `--incremental-upload` flag at mount time.
+You can also allow appending to existing files for objects stored in the S3 Express One Zone storage class, by setting the `--incremental-upload` flag at mount time.
 In this mode, writes to existing files opened without the `O_TRUNC` flag are allowed, provided they start at the end of the file and are made sequentially.
 For more details, see [Reading and writing files](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#reading-and-writing-files).

 If you want to forbid all mutating actions on your S3 bucket via Mountpoint, use the `--read-only` command-line flag.